sktime/sktime/docs/source/get_involved/governance.rst

 Only core developers are eligible for appointment as CC observers.
-Non-core-developers can be nominated, but this must be accompanied by a nomination for core developer, and a core developer appointment vote concurrent with the 5 day discussion period (see below).
+Non-core-developers can be nominated, but this must be accompanied by a nomination for core developer, and a core developer appointment vote (see below).

 .. _appointment-4:

 Appointment
 ^^^^^^^^^^^
 Membership of the CC observers is by nomination by a core developer and a vote by all core developers.
-A nomination will result in discussion which will stay open for 5 days excluding weekends and then a vote by the core developers which will stay open for 5 days excluding weekends.
-CC committee membership votes are subject to:
+A nomination will result in a vote by the core developers which will stay open for 5 days excluding weekends.
+CC observer membership votes are subject to:

 * a 2/3 of all cast votes, and